notionparallax/blog/_posts/2016-05-13-concent---the-cafe-with-constraints.markdown

 This is how I feel about working on hard things.
 It's not just 'working hard' anyone can do that, I mean working on thing that are difficult.
 Focusing on hard things is hard in itself.
 It might be my ADHD that keeps me from concentrating like a 'normal person' but that constraint also gives me a motivation to find strategies to help.

 I've been meaning to write this post for a while now, so there's a lot to cover.
-Most of it is about imposing arbitrary constraints that make it easier to concentrate my making it hard to get distracted.
+Most of it is about imposing arbitrary constraints that make it easier to concentrate, by making it hard to get distracted.

 # The Pomodoro Cabin